Skip to Content

 Dehydration

-If your moon valley pilea is severely dehydrated, then it will start to lose its leaves in a very unhealthy manner.
+If your moon valley pilea is severely dehydrated, it will start to lose its leaves in a very unhealthy manner.
 They will curl up, lose their color and then start to shed.

-Moon valley pilea is a plant that requires more water and humid soil to survive, so make sure to give it those conditions, or else it will start to wilt and lose its beauty and health.
+Moon Valley Pilea is a plant that requires more water and humid soil to survive, so make sure to give it those conditions, or else it will start to wilt and lose its beauty and health.

 Tips for Keeping Moon Valley Pilea Healthy and Growing